ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 Pick the one that works best for you.

 {{% notice Note %}}
 The Java Technology Compatibility Kit (TCK) is a test suite that you can use to verify whether a Java implementation conforms to the Java SE Platform Specification.
-It's a crucial tool for ensuring that Java applications can run consistently across different platforms and implementations.
+It is a crucial tool for ensuring that Java applications can run consistently across different platforms and implementations.

 Check the [OCTLA Signatories List](https://openjdk.org/groups/conformance/JckAccess/jck-access.html) to see who has been granted access to the TCK.
 {{% /notice %}}

 ## Can I install Java using the Linux package manager?

-For distributions using `apt` - including Debian and Ubuntu, you can install Java using this code:
+For distributions using `apt`, including Debian and Ubuntu, you can install Java using this code:

 ```console
 sudo apt update